 Our legal team provides pragmatic legal and commercial services with a fresh and practical approach that focuses on results.
 Our diverse range of commercial, public sector and private clients benefit from our in-house legal counsel service, nationally and internationally.

-In addition, our commercial acumen and knowledge in the specific industries of IT, supermarkets, vocational education and infrastructure bring added value to our clients.
+Our commercial acumen and knowledge in specific industries such as vocational education, childcare, franchising, aged care, real estate and manufacturing bring added value to our clients.

 We have experience advising and assisting in relation to joint ventures, commercial contract negotiation, trading terms and conditions, shareholder agreements, and distribution channel agreements.